jiieunshin/lecture/README.md

-* Topics in Statistics 1, 2021, Autumn
+* Topics in Statistics 1, Autumn, 2021